ankur-rc/blyton-book_recommender/_posts/2018-04-20-introducing-blyton.md

 ### Algorithm
 For our recommendation task we relied on Latent Factor Models.
-We leverged the **[Surprise](http://surpriselib.com/)** open-source recommender library for eavaluating various LFMs.
+We leverged the **[Surprise](http://surpriselib.com/)** open-source recommender library for evaluating various LFMs.
 We settled on **SVD++** as it gave us the best score in terms of the RMSE.

 We generated predictions for all **3822** users on **6052** books, totalling **23088272** predictions.

-Once, we had all the predictions, we sought to incorporate the lexile score for each user.
+Once we had all the predictions, we sought to incorporate the lexile score for each user.
 Since our ratings were 5-core, we looked for the lexile rating of the last 5 books that a user had rated.
 We calulated the **mean weighted lexile** of each user by muliplying their book rating with the lexile score, and normalized it with the sum of the 5 ratings.
 Once we had the mean lexile rating for a user, we sorted the books on predicted ratings.
 We then pick the books that are closest (within a 10-point shift) to the users calculated **mean weighted lexile** score.
 ## Evaluation of Results